arvryna/blazer/README.md

 - Create a ruby server and try to serve a 10 gb file and try to do the same in go and other servers and estimate performance and also node js

-# Todo:
-- use interactive terminal support to print messages
-- show time elapsed
-- find optimal concrrency to realize parallel downloads
-- support for verbose logging
-- print the performance graph as well to see perfromance difference, using different number of threads and
-- storing data in current drive
-- show progress
-- also need support for google-drive, dropbox, a simple youtube version too.
-- use interactive terminal to show progress across each thread, so it more cooler
-- upload it to free file sharing service upto some MB, you can build one for yourself and share
-// it with others, write in go, or node js and also use it here, a simple service
-// the life of the service can be just 1 hour, there you can learn so many interesting things
-- download files after giving username and password(with authentication)
-- export as package too, later somehow
-- show current download speed and ETA large file sizes

 # Roadmap:
 - Write a compatable, high speed server to compliment this client